 Instagram is truly a phenomenon, isn’t it?
 How can a photo and video social network influence all spheres of life of so many people?
 No wonder there are so-called influencers – people that can make us desire whatever we don’t actually need.
 And that’s exactly the reason why I decided to quit Instagram.

 I used to follow 250+ accounts on Instagram.
 It took me up to 5 hours a day to check updates on the feed.
 My eyes hurt, I had terrible headache because of the habit but the most important thing was my mental state which I continued to ignore.
 No, Instagram didn’t make me feel depressed (but I know that many people do feel so because of it).
 My problem was that Instagram influenced a big part of my goals and dreams.
 Whether I saw some blogger in some luxury hotel, or some blogger drinking some luxury champagne, or wearing some luxury clothes, etc., I started longing for the same thing immediately.
 Why?
-It’s easy: to make a post on Instagram or post a story so that I looked successful.
+Just to make a post on Instagram or post a story so that I looked successful.
 Crazy, right?
 Moreover, I didn’t even have many followers to brag to.
+See How to Stop Comparing Yourself to Others on Social Media.

 I adopted lifestyles and dreams of other people (influencers) and eventually I reached a point where I no longer knew what I really wanted.
 I didn’t know whether I really wanted to travel, whether I liked fashion, whether I wanted to be a housewife or work, etc. In supermarkets, I kept grabbing the goods I had seen advertised by influencers on Instagram.
 Everyday posting didn’t seem fun anymore, it seemed to be an obligation and I hated the social aspect of it (as people commented and answered to my stories).
 I wanted more and more things that I didn’t need (just to post photos with them on Instagram) and as I needed money to buy those things, it postponed my own bigger goals.
 So, looking successful on Instagram didn’t bring me any joy.
 Vice versa, it took all the joy away from me.
 I was caught up in consumerism.